Mixed-Reality-Explorations/Universal-AR-API/README.md

 This code exposes an API that allows a developer to focus on the interaction and experience design.
 The wrapper automatically detects which hardware the app is built for, and correctly calls the appropriate function for each operating system.

 ## Verify / Demo
 1. Clone the repo.
+The repo contains the wrapper as well as the example images for both ARCore (Android) and ARKit (iPhone).
-2. Open the folder in Unity (tested on 2018.3.8f1)
+2. Open the folder in Unity (tested on 2018.3.8f1).
 3. In the project view, open the UAR folder -> Scenes -> UARTest
 4. Open Build Settings.
 Select the platform you'd like to build for (Android or iOS).
 This may involve importing many assets to your system, which may take some time.
 5. Once you hit build, it'll generate the app file.